New York Security Deposit Collections and Holdings

 If the tenant chooses to do an inspection, the landlord and tenant should sign a written statement documenting the condition of the unit and agreeing that the damages and defects discovered will not be deducted from the security deposit.

-Do Landlords Have to Provide a Receipt for the Security Deposit in New York?
+Do Landlords Have To Provide a Receipt for the Security Deposit in New York?

 Landlords are not required to provide a receipt for the security deposit in New York, but if a landlord places the security deposit in a bank, the landlord must provide written notice to the tenant of the name and address of the bank, and the exact amount of security deposit that belongs to that tenant.

-What Obligations Do Landlords Have to Establish the Condition at Move-in in New York?
+What Obligations Do Landlords Have To Establish the Condition at Move-in in New York?

 When collecting a security deposit in New York, landlords must give tenants the option to inspect the unit and document the existing condition prior to move-in.